 VI.
 DISTRIBUTION OF RECOVERED INDIRECT COSTS

 If a waiver is approved for reasons listed under Section VI, the standard distribution of indirect cost in the university will apply.
-It is possible for a reduction or waiver in indirect costs for reasons for reasons other than those stated in Section VI (reasons which may not benefit the university as a whole.).
-If a reduction or waiver is approved under this circumstance, the portion of overhead returned to the college and/or department may be reduced by the amount of the reduction or waiver.”
+It is possible for a reduction or waiver in indirect costs for reasons other than those stated in Section VI (reasons which may not benefit the university as a whole.).
+If a reduction or waiver is approved under this circumstance, the portion of overhead returned to the college and/or department may be reduced by the amount of the reduction or waiver.

 Vice Provost for Research and Dean of the Graduate School